Branded Simulation: Enhancing Awareness and Boosting Educational Outcomes

 What Simulation Fidelity Means for Dental Brands

 TRAINING YOUR TEAM MATTERS, TOO | ‘Product Knowledge Training Is Under Pressure.
-Here’s How Gamified Digital Simulations Can Help
+Here’s How Gamified Digital Simulations Can Help’

 How Familiarity Builds Clinical Confidence and Brand Trust

-If fidelity is all about making a simulation feel real, familiarity is what makes that realism last.
-Once students begin encountering brand-specific products in digital lessons and AR environments, this repeated exposure breeds a form of familiarity that can shape their preferences and bolster educational outcomes.
+Once students begin encountering brand-specific products in digital lessons and AR environments, this repeated exposure can quickly foster a form of familiarity that can shape their preferences and bolster educational outcomes.

 What’s the Connection Between Familiarity and Product Preference?

 This is a principle that’s just as applicable to clinical education as it is to consumer psychology.
-And when that repeat exposure helps students understand and engage with complex topics, it’s only going to be accentuated.
+More so, in fact, when we replace the large black bag with genuinely useful equipment students are likely to use and encounter in practical settings.

 DISCOVER THE RESEARCH-BACKED LEARNING BENEFITS OF SIMULATED RESOURCES | 'How Immersify’s Simulation-Based Learning Transformed UCLA Dental Students Into Trusted Prescribers'